PeterBFoo/Cycling-together/README.md

 ## <span style="color:#3893cb">Introduction</span>

-In the scenario where we would own a store, our business is to actually have an API where you iterate over the bycicles your store has.
+In the scenario where we would own a store, our business is to actually have an API where you have a bycicle agregator asociated with stores and you can do bookings over that bycicles.
 Considering that, imagine that you have:

 - Bycicles
 - Stores attached to your store
+- A booking engine to create bookings based on a availability

 You can be attached to other stores, that stores give you a bunch of bycicles to rent them, sell them or whatever.